Released - August 19, 2010

 The enrollment growth is linked to the introduction of the Eureka Idea in spring 2004, which lowered tuition while adding transparency to the financial aid process.
-Tuition for students entering the college this fall is $16,650, and combined with college-sponsored merit scholarships, the cost can be comparable to a flagship state university, Sajko said.
+Tuition and fees for students entering the college this fall is $18,045, and combined with college-sponsored merit scholarships, the cost is comparable to a state university, Sajko said.

 Media Relations Coordinator